Garfield in Paradise

-Garfield in Paradise is a 1986 animated television special directed by Phil Roman, based on the Garfield comic strip by Jim Davis.
+Garfield in Paradise is a 1986 American animated television special directed by Phil Roman, based on the Garfield comic strip by Jim Davis.
 It features Lorenzo Music as the voice of Garfield the house cat, other regulars Thom Huge and Gregg Berger, and guest star Wolfman Jack.
 It originally aired on CBS on May 27, 1986.

 This was the fifth of twelve Garfield television specials made between 1982 and 1991.
 The story concerns the characters visiting a tropical vacation destination.
 The special was nominated for the Primetime Emmy Award for Outstanding Animated Program and has been released on DVD.